 Admission data indicates that George Washington regularly accepts students with ACT's of 30 and above.
 Successful applicants typically send ACT scores in the top 7 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 28 in some instances.
 Prospective students submitting an ACT composite of 32 or higher should be in the upper half of applicants - and students with a 33 and above have very competitive chances.
 The school ranks #2 in District Of Columbia for highest average ACT composite score.
 34 percent of applicants submit ACT scores to George Washington University.Data Sources, IPEDS for Fall 2019 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need exceptionally good grades to get into George Washington University.
+Applicants require exceptionally good grades to get into George Washington.
 The average high school GPA of the admitted freshman class at George Washington University was 3.81 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #2 in District Of Columbia for highest average GPA.
 Even with a competitive GPA, admission to George Washington will be challenging as the school denies more applicants than it admits.

 *This school has not released high school GPA data for its incoming freshmen.
 In these cases, CollegeSimply employs an artificial intelligence (AI) process to predict GPA based on this school's test scores and a large sample of other colleges' data.
 3.81 is an estimate of the school's average incoming freshman GPA.